Qinghai – Tibetan Plateau

 Day 12 From Madoi we have a long drive down to Nagqian.
 We will start early so we can scan the wetlands around Madoi for Black-necked Crane.
 Animals can also be good on this section with Tibetan Gazelle and Kiang.
 Five nights Nagqian.

 Days 13–16 We will visit two main sites in the area.
 To the northeast is the Kande Pass that provides habitat for the rare and range-restricted Tibetan Bunting.
 The scenery is absolutely stunning here with Golden Eagle, Tibetan Partridge, Snow Pigeon, Wallcreeper, Grandala, Alpine Accentor, Elliot’s Laughingthrush, Dusky and Greenish Warblers, White-capped Redstart and Chinese Beautiful, Red-fronted and Streaked Rosefinches all possible.
 To the south lies Baizha Forest where we can find both Tibetan Babax and Buff-throated Partridge.
-Other species may include Szechney’s Partridge, Blood Pheasant, White Eared-Pheasant, Black, Grey-headed and Eurasian Three-toed Woodpeckers, Rosy Pipit, Himalayan Bluetail, Giant Laughingthrush, Maroon-backed and Rufous-breasted Accentors, White-tailed Rubythroat, White-bellied Redstart, Long-tailed Thrush, Slaty-backed Flycatcher, Grey-crested, Japanese and Sichuan Tits, Hodgson’s Treecreeper, Black-streaked Scimitar-babbler, Chinese Fulvetta, Sichuan Leaf Warbler, Chinese White-browed and Three-banded Rosefinches and Tibetan Siskin.
+Other species may include Szechneyi’s Partridge, Blood Pheasant, White Eared-pheasant, Black, Grey-headed and Eurasian Three-toed Woodpeckers, Rosy Pipit, Himalayan Bluetail, Giant Laughingthrush, Maroon-backed and Rufous-breasted Accentors, White-tailed Rubythroat, White-bellied Redstart, Long-tailed Thrush, Slaty-backed Flycatcher, Grey-crested, Japanese and Sichuan Tits, Hodgson’s Treecreeper, Black-streaked Scimitar-babbler, Chinese Fulvetta, Sichuan Leaf Warbler, Chinese White-browed and Three-banded Rosefinches and Tibetan Siskin.

 Days 17–18 We have to retrace our drive to get back to Xining.
 It is a long journey but we can stop at suitable sites for any species that we are still missing.
 We will break the journey in Madoi for the night and arrive in Xining during the late afternoon or evening of Day 18.